-To much of the outside world, a relationship that falls apart due to a sex or porn addiction has a very clear bad guy.
-Everything that happened was due to the destructive behavior on the part of the addict, while their partner is totally innocent.
-Seems obvious, right?
+To much of the outside world, a relationship that falls apart due to sex or porn addictions has a very clear bad guy.
+Everything that happened was due to the destructive behavior on the part of the addict, while partners of sex addicts are totally innocent.
+Seems pretty obvious, right?

-Unless you’re looking at the issue from inside the relationship — the partners of sex and porn addicts often tend to put a lot of blame on themselves.
+Unless you’re looking at the issue from inside the relationship — the partners of sex addicts often tend to put a lot of blame on themselves.

 You’ve Made a Decision You Regret

 In relationships, we all make dozens of little decisions every day.
 We decide whether or not we’re going to bring up that thing that’s been bothering us, we decide whether we’re going to surprise our partner with something special, and we even decide how to split up the work of maintaining the relationship.